-- (a) The right to information that will enable you to assess how your application is likely to be treated under the scheme and in particular whether you will fall within the reasonable categories: - (b) The right to information about whether accommodation appropriate to your needs is likely to be made available and if so how long it is likely to be before such accommodation becomes available; - (c) The right on request to be informed of any decision about the facts of your case which has been or is likely to be taken into account in considering whether to make an allocation to you; - (d) The right on request to review a decision mentioned in (a) or (b) above or a decision to treat you as ineligible because of unacceptable behaviour serious enough to make you unsuitable to be a tenant of the housing authority.
+- (a) The right to information that will enable you to assess how your application is likely to be treated under the scheme and in particular whether you will fall within the reasonable categories: - (b) The right to information about whether accommodation appropriate to your needs is likely to be made available and if so how long it is likely to be before such accommodation becomes available; - (c) The right to be notified in writing of any decision to treat you as ineligible by virtue of s.160A (3) or (5) (i.e. persons from abroad); - (d) The right to be notified in writing of any decision to treat you as ineligible because of unacceptable behaviour serious enough to make you unsuitable to be a tenant of the Council; - (e) The right on request to be informed of any decision about the facts of your case which has been or is likely to be taken into account in considering whether to make an allocation to you; - (f) The right to request a review of a decision mentioned in (d) or (e) above.
 You also have the right to be informed of the decision on the review and the grounds for it.

-If you feel that you have a right to have your application reviewed, you should make an application for a review or appeal to the Head of Revenue and Housing Management in writing within 21 days of the decision.
+If you feel that you have a right to have your application reviewed, you should make an application in writing within 28 days of the decision to: